 Jaime Teevan: Yes.

-Moderator: At least in part.
-Why do you think things are so fragmented now, and is how it different “bad attention spans” of previous eras?
+Host: At least in part.
+Why do you think things are so fragmented now, and is how it different like “bad attention spans” of previous eras?

 Jaime Teevan: Well, so certainly things are very fragmented right now in that we get a lot of interruptions.
 We actually do a lot of self-interruptions as well.
-We might be sitting at our computer, and you’ll get a little post notification telling you you have new mail.
+We might be sitting at our computer, and you’ll get a little toast notification telling you you have new mail.
 And you’ll be like, oh, I want to check that.
 Or your phone might beep to tell you somebody mentioned you on Facebook.
 And you’ll go check that.
 Or your phone will ring.
 Or somebody will swing by your office and want to talk.
-There’s all sorts of interruptions that are available not just from the people around us, but also from our electronic devices.
+So, there’s all sorts of interruptions that are available not just from the people around us, but also from our electronic devices.
 Things are also fragmented partly because we have mobility.
-We have access to information and our work anywhere we are.
-If we’re at a meeting or if we’re standing in line at Starbucks, or if we’re commuting home, we have access to information about our work available there.
+So, we have access to information and our work anywhere we are.
+If we’re at a meeting or if we’re standing in line at Starbucks, or if we’re you know commuting home, we have access to information about our work available there.

 Jaime Teevan: Which is why you see everybody with their head in their phone.

-Jaime Teevan: It’s certainly different in the short term, in that kind of traditional industrialized information work has been really focused on having these good solid blocks of time for us to get work done.
+Jaime Teevan: So, it’s certainly different in the short term, in that kind of traditional industrialized information work has been really focused on having these good solid blocks of time for us to get work done.
 We push towards that.
 That’s how our schools are developed.
 That’s how our work is structured.
 And we try hard to kind of cling to that.
 We block large chunks of time on our calendar so that we can – you know, as focused work time.
 Or we take Facebook vacations or email vacations.
 We work really hard to get sort of unfragmented time.
-But in some ways, when you look way back, sort of pre-industrial revolution, you’ll actually see that we could – we attended – this kind of fragmentation or lack of attention is a positive thing, if you think about hunter gatherers.
-It’s a good thing to be attending to the bobcat in the woods that might be harmful for you.
+But in some ways, when you look WAY back, sort of pre-industrial revolution, you’ll actually see that we could – we attended – this kind of fragmentation or lack of attention is a positive thing.
+If you think about hunter gatherers, it’s a good thing to be attending to the bobcat in the woods that might be harmful for you.
 So that kind of fragmentation is actually a good thing.
 It’s the way we work.
 And so that’s what we’re trying to do with our research.
 The thing that people are doing right now in the face of this fragmentation is essentially trying to force themselves to work in an unfragmented manner.
 And what we’re trying to do instead is shatter the tasks.
 Fragment the tasks, and then have them go and match the way that we’re actually working.
-We take these large, complex tasks and break them down into small little pieces so that we can start inserting them into the holes.
+So we take these large, complex tasks and break them down into small little pieces so that we can start inserting them into the holes.

 Jaime Teevan: Yes.

-Moderator: Clifford Nass in Stanford did a study on multitasking.
+Host: Clifford Nass and Stanford did a study on multitasking.

 Jaime Teevan: Yup.

-Moderator: And it was using University Students who claimed to be Olympic-caliber multitaskers.
+Host: And it was using university students who claimed to be Olympic-caliber multitaskers.
 And it turned out they weren’t.

 Jaime Teevan: We work at MSR with a bunch of the world experts on multitasking as well.
 Shamsi Iqbal and Mary Czerwinski, and Gloria Mark was just up visiting from UC Irvine, and absolutely 100 percent multitasking is ridiculous, and you should never do it.
 That’s 100 percent true.

-Moderator: Let’s level set on what multitasking is.
+Host: Let’s level set on what multitasking is.
 My daughter never doesn’t listen to music when she’s studying, and she’s got texts going on.
 She gets a Snapchat.
-She’s doing 1,000 things at once.
+She’s you know doing 1,000 things at once.